Refuge Home 1

 1. We are a home with special needs.
 Katy requires one-on-one care due to extraordinary physical disability.
 This means helping with the activities of daily living like dressing and toileting, being on a special diet, taking medication three times a day, and doing PT and OT exercises twice each day.

 2. Transitions.
-Next year Marcela will reside in our home for young adults, as she “ages out” of government custody.
+Next year Asly will be entering middle school, and her older sister Marcela will transition to our home for young adults, as she “ages out” of government custody.
 We will continue her residential and academic support until she can become an independent professional.
 We are looking for additional support for her college fund.

 3. Away from home.
 Jeiso attends a boarding school that specializes in agronomy studies.
 Its graduates are often accepted to Zamorano University, the best agriculture university in Honduras.
 He is completing his first year of a three year program.